What predictive heating means and how it works

 - You don't want complex manual rules

-Run a controlled ON/OFF test to produce clear data and improve thermal model identification.
+Run a controlled ON/OFF test to produce clear data and help Optimaatti learn how the room warms up.

-Define time-based min/max limits and let MPC use them directly in optimization.
+Define time-based comfort limits and let predictive heating use them in the plan.

-Answers to common questions are available in the FAQ under "Predictive control and temperature".
+Answers to common questions are available in the FAQ under "Predictive heating and temperature".

 Go to FAQ